Your ability to earn income is often your greatest financial asset. But becoming disabled in some way can jeopardize this asset.

 An individual long-term disability insurance policy can be used to supplement employer coverage or provide coverage if you don’t have access to an employer plan.

-- Individual policies can cover from 70 to 85 percent of your income — more than what group plans generally offer.5 If you’re injured or disabled for years, or if you need to rely on disability insurance until you retire, having a source of income that comes close to what you earned while working can be the difference between getting by and living securely.
+- Individual policies may cover up to 90% of your income — more than what group plans generally offer.5 If you’re injured or disabled for years, or if you need to rely on disability insurance until you retire, having a source of income that comes close to what you earned while working can be the difference between getting by and living securely.

 - Benefits you receive are not taxed, as you pay for coverage with after-tax dollars.